 What: Aptly named Tipsy Tea, the afternoon tea at Mr Fogg’s Gin Parlour is a celebration of all things Victoriana and comes with the option to make your meal 'bottomless'.
-You’ll drink gin-based cocktails served in cutesy teapots, while tucking into a selection of sweet and savoury goods that’s a little different to your usual afternoon tea fare.
-Delicate finger sandwiches are swapped out for large varieties, stuffed with the likes of chicken and roast vegetables, while the sweets might see double chocolate brownies or buttermilk fruit scones topped with lemon curd.
+You’ll drink gin-based cocktails served in cutesy teapots, while tucking into a selection of sweet and savoury goods for an experience that's a little different to your usual afternoon tea.
+Delicate finger sandwiches are swapped out for large varieties, stuffed with the likes of chicken and roast vegetables, while the sweets might see you tucking into double chocolate brownies or buttermilk fruit scones topped with lemon curd.

 The Lounge at The Cavendish, St James’s